Beer Batter Crepes

 The Recipe: It’s been well established that beer and breakfast go together.
 Whether it’s a Saison with your traditional Belgian fare or it’s a “12 o’clock somewhere” #DPBC lager by the pool.
 For this recipe, we’re incorporating that delicious golden nectar straight into the first meal of the day with these delicious beer batter crepes!

 The Pairing: Crepes are quite a light, delicate flavour.
-As we don’t want to overpower them, we’ve decided on First Light Golden Ale as the perfect pairing for this breakfast.
-Silvertree Saison also makes a nice accompaniment, but you might find yourself searching for the beer flavour in the crepes (the punchy notes from Saison yeast can easily overpower the First Light used in the batter).
+As we don’t want to overpower them, we’ve decided on First Light Golden Ale or Devil’s Peak Lager as the perfect pairing for this breakfast.

 – 3 eggs, lightly beaten